Cozy Peach Kitchen

 • 28 ounces crushed tomatoes

-• 1 and ½ cup shredded mozzarella cheese divided
+• 1 ½ cups shredded mozzarella cheese divided

 Instructions

-• Heat another large 12-inch skillet over medium-high heat.
-Add one tablespoon olive oil.
-Once hot, add minced garlic, finely chopped mushrooms and onion.
-Add additional veggies here if desired.
-Sprinkle with ¼ teaspoon salt.
-Saute 6-8 minutes, or until mushrooms are soft.
-Drain off excess liquid.
+• Heat a large skillet over medium-high heat.
+Add one tablespoon of olive oil.
+Once hot, add the mushrooms, onions, garlic, and salt.
+Add additional veggies now if desired.
+Saute for 6 to 8 minutes, or until mushrooms are softened.
+Drain off any excess liquid.

-• Transfer spaghetti and sauce mixture to the oiled cast iron pan.
+• Transfer spaghetti and sauce mixture to the oiled cast iron pan or baking dish.
 Top with remaining ¾ cup of shredded mozzarella.

 • Bake at 350F for 20 minutes, or until mozzarella is golden and bubbling.
 Remove from the oven and let rest 5 minutes before slicing to serve.
 Enjoy!